ballerina-attic/invoking-soap-service/README.md

 ## Testing

-### Consuming the SOAP service
+### Invoking the SOAP service

 You can run the SOAP service that you deployed and the Ballerina SOAP Client you have developed above, in your local environment.
-Open your terminal and navigate to `consuming-a-soap-service/guide`, and execute the following command.
+Open your terminal and navigate to `invoking-soap-service/guide`, and execute the following command.
 ```
 $ ballerina run invoking_soap_service
 ```